-Vulnerability Category Description Low Low The lifeline is significantly resilient to the hazard, or the effects of the hazard on facilities and critical systems are isolated.
-Moderate The lifeline has low resilience to the hazard or the effects of the hazard facilities and critical systems is geographically widespread.
-HighThe lifeline has low to no resilience to the hazard AND the effects on facilities and critical systems is widespread.
+Vulnerability Category Description Low The lifeline is significantly resilient to the hazard, or the effects of the hazard on facilities and critical systems are isolated.
+ModerateThe lifeline has low resilience to the hazard or the effects of the hazard facilities and critical systems is geographically widespread.
+HighThe lifeline has low to no resilience to the hazard AND the effects or facilities and critical systems is widespread.